Nicconike/Steam-Stats/README.md

 			![Recently Played Games](https://github.com/Nicconike/Steam-Stats/blob/master/assets/recently_played_games(logarithmic).png)
 2. Steam Workshop Stats (Optional)
-	1. Workshop Stats Module can be activated/used by adding this flag in the workflow file in the environment variables: `WORKSHOP_STATS: True`
+	1. Workshop Stats Module can be used by adding this flag in your workflow file in the environment variables: `WORKSHOP_STATS: True`
 	2. This module displays the total number of Unique Visitors, Subscribers and Favorites for your Steam Workshop Items
 ***
 ## Setup with Example